drpsy77/ORIC/README.md

 To RUN this software, you have to install an ORIC Atmos emulator on your PC (or other platform) like Oricutron.
-Otherwise you have to own an original ORIC ATMOS ;-) Copy the file ORIC/EdgeV2.0/BUILD/EdgeF2.tap into the **oricutron**/tapes directory Launch Oricutron.
-Right click inside the window, chosse "Insert Tape". select Edge***.tap file when Oricutron opened, just type CLOAD "" / Enter.
-It will launch then.
+Otherwise you have to own an original ORIC ATMOS ;-)

+With Oricutron, Copy the file ORIC/EdgeV2.0/BUILD/EdgeF2.tap into the **oricutron**/tapes directory

+Launch Oricutron.
+Right click inside the window, chosse "Insert Tape".
+Select Edge***.tap file.

+Then, type CLOAD "" / Enter.
+It will launch the game.

 Edge is a game where typically rules are very simple but puzzles can become complex, which makes the game interesting.